reidmorrison/rocketjob/docs/events.md

 RocketJob::Subscribers::SecretConfig.publish(:refresh)
 ~~~

-When running Secret Config, it can also be used to control Rocket Job itself.
+When running Secret Config, it can also be used to configure Rocket Job itself.

 For example, add the following lines to `config/application.rb`: